finalproject201gub/GUB-alumni-portal/SYSTEM_FLOW.md

     H --> I[JSON Response]
     I --> J[Vue Component<br/>Data Binding]
 ```
+**Summary**: This flow represents the server-side handling of the home page data API request.
+The request is routed through authentication middleware to the `StaticDataForHomePageApiController`, which interacts with models to gather and formatting data for the JSON response.

 ### Step 3: Authentication and Authorization
 Laravel middleware verifies the user's authentication status and ensures they have the necessary authorization to access their own profile.